slint-ui/slint/docs/triage.md

 ## GitHub Labels

 Labels that start with `a:` are area labels.
-Area labels help categorise issues based on their scope.
+Area labels help categorize issues based on their scope.
 Each issue should ideally have at least one area label.
 The description of the area label ends with a code that indicates the maintainer or backup maintainer of that area.
 For example, if a label description ends with `(mX,bY)`, it means person X is the maintainer, and person Y is the backup maintainer for that area.